Tacoma Dome: History

 The dome's first event was a concert by American singer/actor Rick Nelson and the Stone Canyon Band as part of the Dome's opening festivities on April 24, 1983.
 The stadium's turf was replaced in 1992 and 2006.
-The stadium has not has a professional team as a tenant since 2002, attributed in part to the lack of amenities and luxury boxes, while a newer arena in Kent hosts the Seattle Thunderbirds of the WHL and the reincarnation of the Tacoma Stars.
+The stadium has not had a professional team as a tenant since 2002, attributed in part to the lack of amenities and luxury boxes, while a newer arena in Kent hosts the Seattle Thunderbirds of the WHL and the reincarnation of the Tacoma Stars.
 Several new performing venues in the area, including KeyArena and the White River Amphitheatre, also lured away touring artists who would have used the Dome.

 A report to the city in 2000 identified the need for private suites, larger concourses, and modern locker and dressing rooms as key issues for the Dome.
 A $42 million renovation plan, which included a new "grand entrance", larger concessions, a loading dock, and luxury suites, was proposed by a city-contracted consultant in 2004.
 A bond issue to fund the renovation, which would require 60 percent of voters in favor, was approved in September 2005 but failed to meet the minimum turnout to validate the election.
 A second attempt in the February 2006 special election failed after receiving only 55 percent approval.

 During a Monster Jam event at the Tacoma Dome in January 2009, a piece of debris from a truck flew into the stands during a freestyle performance, killing a six-year-old spectator and injuring another spectator.
 This is so far the only fatality to occur at a Monster Jam event.

 On February 2, 2016, the Tacoma Dome started new security procedures in light of its sold-out AC/DC concert.
 The new enhancements included metal detector wands at each entrance, a bag size restriction, the prohibition of backpacks, and the search of all bags before entry.
 In November 2016, the City of Tacoma approved a two-year, $21.3 million renovation project.
 The renovations took place over the summer of 2018, with the cost rising to $30 million, and were completed on October 8, 2018.
-The renovations cost $32 million; among the new features were wider seats throughout the arena.
-Showgoers having 6 inches of extra legroom and replacing the bench seating in the upper level.
+The renovations cost $32 million; among the new features were wider seats throughout the arena, showgoers having 6 inches of extra legroom and replacing the bench seating in the upper level.